 Statistically, many men probably are, too.
 Men are responsible for 50 percent of all fertility issues — and not just because sperm are half the equation when it comes to making a baby.
 According to several long-term studies, average sperm counts are way down across the western hemisphere.
 That’s where I live, I thought to myself upon reading the statistic.
 This is already looking grim.

 Concerned, I called up Dr. Mehran Movassaghi.
-A urologist and men’s health specialist at Providence St John’s Health Center in Santa Monica, CA, has decades of experience as a men’s health expert and regularly walks guys through best practices for sperm health.
-Consider him the Virgil to my Dante on this sperm quest.
+A urologist and men’s health specialist at Providence St John’s Health Center in Santa Monica, CA, has decades of experience as a men’s health expert and regularly walks guys through best practices for sperm health and increasing sperm count.

 “Generally, western society is more stressful to a man,” says Dr. Movassaghi.
 “There are a lot more physical stressors that can cause damage to the testicle itself or the body in general that can lead to lower sperm count and bad motility.”